 firewall-cmd --set-default-zone=home firewall-cmd --get-default-zone

-Example of open HTTP port 80 and HTTPS port 443, run the commands used to open temporarily:
+For example open HTTP port 80 and HTTPS port 443, and run the commands used to open temporarily:

 firewall-cmd --zone=public --add-service=http firewall-cmd --zone=public --add-service=https